-If you do not frame the artwork, make sure it only comes in contact with archival materials.
+If you do not frame art photography right away, make sure it only comes in contact with archival materials.

-If you can't or don't wish to frame your art photography immediately, it can be stored unframed in archival storage.
-There are several storage alternatives if you don't want to frame your art photography.
+Sometimes you can't or don't want to frame art photography immediately.
+In these cases, it can be stored unframed in archival storage.
+There are several storage alternatives to framing art photography.
 These are explained below.
 Archival storage can be portfolio boxes, archival tubes, or drawers.

 Note that the standard shipping tube used by Aaron Knight is not an archival tube.
 Your art arrives protected by archival glassine.
 This translucent paper that directly contacts the artwork during shipping is intended to isolate it from the shipping tube for a few days or even a couple of weeks.
 The shipping tube is not intended for long-term storage.
 If weeks turn to months, it's time to transfer it to archival storage.